SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

      - Rationale
    * - **Management console access**
      - **Connected**
-     - Connection to OOB required to preserve continuous network uptime.
+     - Connection to Out-of-band (OOB) required to preserve continuous network uptime.
    * - **All drives**
      - **Connected and displayed on RAID interface**
      - Prerequisite for cluster or OS installation.